BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 To support your immune system before you start traveling, consider taking probiotics at least two weeks before beginning your trip so that the probiotics have time to get acquainted with your gut bacteria and establish themselves as part of the team.

 Whether you’re eating functional foods or taking a supplement, probiotics will need time and prebiotic support to affect your intestinal tract.
-Continuing your probiotic journey throughout your traveling and after your return will help you maintain the supportive effects of probiotics as TD symptoms can show up as late as two weeks after contracting the pathogen.
+Continuing your probiotic journey throughout your traveling and after your return will help you maintain the supportive effects of probiotics as TD symptoms can show up as late as two weeks after1 contracting the pathogen.

 8